 Probation.
 Appeals of probations from Center for Residence Life staff members may be appealed by sending a letter of appeal to be reviewed by an Associate Vice President for Student Affairs.
-Appeals of probation from Student Conduct Officers may be appealed to the Institute Appeals Board.
+Appeals of probation from Student Conduct Officers may be appealed to the University Appeals Board.

 Basis of Appeals.

 The basis of the appeals process will be limited to:

 Determining whether the decision making process and/or hearing was conducted fairly in light of the charges and evidence presented;

 Determining whether the decision reached was based on the preponderance of the evidence;

 Determining whether the decision was appropriate;

 Considering new evidence which was not available at the time of the original hearing and which is sufficient for a reasonable person to alter the decision; or

 Determining whether the deciding administrator or hearing body was biased or otherwise unable to consider the case objectively.

 Except as required to explain the basis of new evidence, the appeals process will limit its review to the process and outcome of the initial hearing (if there is one), together with any supporting documents.